 Until recently, it was the ‘ugly duckling’ of south Wairarapa’s towns but, like Greytown and Martinborough, it is presently being gentrified.
 Antique and collectible stores now line the main street, and new cafés have opened.

-The Fell Engine Museum houses the world’s only Fell engine (once used on the steep Rimutaka Incline, over the Rimutaka Range).
+The Fell Engine Museum houses the world’s only Fell engine (once used on the steep Remutaka incline, over the Remutaka Range).
 The Featherston Heritage Museum explores the history of the Featherston Military Camp.